 - The maximum allowable record size is 1 KB. - The size of the Centralized Log Database depends on: - The number of applications in the system. - The log level you have set for the network output for each application. - The required time the log records should be kept in the database.
-Table 1 provides general timing recommendations.
+Table 1 on page 56 provides general timing recommendations.